 Q: Are the East Coast and West Coast show identical?

 No, but they will be very similar.
 Both events will have the same theme and atmosphere with practical learning sessions, interactive exhibitors and experiences centered around the expo hall.
 But, due to logistics, not every speaker will be able to present at both events.
 Quirk’s will ensure that both events cover a wide array of timely and practical sessions.
 Both events will have the same great networking opportunities.

-Q: Should I attend both event?
+Q: Should I attend both events?

 While we don’t recommend that you attend both events, you are welcome to if you would like.
 While the events won’t be identical, they are similar enough that you might find attending both events a bit repetitive.

 Q: What is included in the registration fee?